 Overall, a resilient leader faces challenges head on by managing expectations and developing data-driven solutions2.
 Keeping your emotions in check is key to being a resilient leader.
 Managing people is hard work3.
 It becomes even harder when your organization is in a period of transition.
 No matter the circumstance, people rally behind strong leaders who don’t fold under pressure1.

-Often overlooked, having a positive attitude can help keep the team’s stress level low and workplace satisfaction high.
+Often overlooked, having a positive attitude despite the transformational change can help keep the team’s stress level low and workplace satisfaction high.
 A happy team is a productive team!

 More Change Management Resources

 These change management skills can point you in the right direction, but leadership can’t be perfected in a day.
 It takes time and experience.
 Most of all, it takes education.
-Great leaders know that they don’t know everything3.
+Great leaders and change management professionals know that they don’t know everything3.

-To learn more about change management, Alliant International University can help.
+To learn more about the critical skills for leading change, Alliant International University can help.
 With diverse programs in psychology and business leadership, Alliant sets up students for professional success.

 - Adam Enfroy, "11 Leadership Qualities: A List of Skills to Make a Good Leader," Adam Enfroy, April 9, 2021.
 Accessed on November 19, 2021. https://www.adamenfroy.com/leadership-qualities